Marty Howe (ice hockey, born 1937): Career

 As an encore, Marty Howe helped Denver produce one of the most outstanding seasons in the history of college hockey.
 Denver became the first team to win 30 games in a season by going 30–1–1 and was recognized by having five players named to the six spots on both the All-WCHA First Team and the All-American West Team.
 Howe's named appeared on both lists for the second consecutive season and he aided the Pioneers in their defense of a conference championship.
 Howe's team returned to the NCAA tournament as the heavy favorite and Denver did not disappoint.
 Denver dropped Minnesota 6–1 in the semifinal and then produced the most lopsided victory in NCAA championship history with a 12–2 drubbing of St. Lawrence.
 Despite the huge number of goals scored, Howe did not record a point in the title game but he was named to the All-Tournament First Team nonetheless.

 After graduating with a degree in accounting, Howe continued his playing career.
 He appeared briefly with the Pittsburgh Hornets before travelling west and spending several seasons in the Western Hockey League.
 Howe retired in 1964 but returned three years later as a member of the US National Team.
 He played at the 1967 Ice Hockey World Championships and finished tied for second in team scoring with 5 points in 7 games.
 The team finished 5th, a slight improvement over the previous year, but not good enough to keep Howe for another tournament.

 Howe was inducted into the Denver Athletic Hall of Fame in 2001.

 Personal

-Marty met his wife Diane while at Denver and the pair raised two daughters, Melissa and Diedre.
+Marty met his wife Diane while at Denver and the pair raised three daughters, Vanessa, Melissa and Diedre.